 Draw an old cartoon bone made from simple shapes and grey colors!
 Bones are often depicted as being white and clean.
 In reality, bones are often a little bit yellow and filled with some imperfections.
-In this lesson, I will show you how to draw a bone like the one below filled with brown colors and darker areas.
+In this lesson, I will show you how to draw a bone like the one above filled with brown colors and darker areas.

 First, sketch the bone using two curved lines that are connected on both ends.
 These lines can be filled with a brown color.
 When you are done, duplicate these lines to create a new shape filled with a dark yellow color.